DaanJansen94/nf-metatropics/README.md

 4. Download database:
 https://zenodo.org/record/8047541

-The path for the database needs to be informed to the paremeter `--dbmeta`
+The path for the database needs to be informed to the paremeter `--dbmeta`.
+To uncompress the database, use the command line below:

    ```bash
    tar -xzvf virusDB2.tar.gz
    ```